tzrikka/revchat/docs/workflows/bitbucket.md

 - Update RevChat's snapshot of PR build results
   - If RevChat's snaphot references a different commit hash, forget the current results (they are obsolete)
 - Post a message in the Slack channel
-- Update the Slack channel's bookmarks
+- Update the Slack channel's bookmarks, if needed

 ### Build Status Updated